paritytech/polkadot-sdk/src/api/sudo_unstable_p2pDiscover.md

 ## Possible errors

-- A JSON-RPC error is generated if the JSON-RPC couldn't parse `multiaddr`.
+- A JSON-RPC error is generated if the JSON-RPC server couldn't parse `multiaddr`.
 - A JSON-RPC error is generated if the JSON-RPC server doesn't support some of the protocols in the `multiaddr`.

 ## About errors